TrueWinter/SnowMail/README.md

 - `APP_SECRET`: A long (16-32 character) secret used for signing JWTs
 - `EMAIL_FROM`: The email address that all contact form submissions are sent from

-You should add the IP address(es) of your SnowMail instance to the SPF record of the `EMAIL_FROM` domain.
+You should add the IP address(es) of your SnowMail instance to the SPF record of the `EMAIL_FROM` domain and configure reverse DNS.

 See [.env.example](.env.example) for the full list of environmental variables.